Maui Now : Maui Weather Forecast for February 25, 2021

 South Side

-Today: Scattered showers after noon.
-Increasing clouds, with a high near 81.
-East northeast wind 6 to 11 mph becoming west northwest in the afternoon.
-Chance of precipitation is 30%.
+This Afternoon: Scattered showers.
+Partly sunny, with a high near 81.
+West northwest wind 8 to 11 mph.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Friday: Showers likely after 1pm.
+Friday: Showers likely after noon.
 Partly sunny, with a high near 81.
-Northeast wind 5 to 8 mph becoming calm.
+Calm wind becoming south around 5 mph in the afternoon.
 Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.

 North Shore

-Today: Scattered showers before 11am.
-Partly sunny, with a high near 79.
-Windy, with a northeast wind 21 to 26 mph, with gusts as high as 45 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.
+This Afternoon: Sunny, with a high near 79.
+Windy, with a north northeast wind around 26 mph, with gusts as high as 45 mph.

 Tonight: Scattered showers, mainly after midnight.
 Mostly cloudy, with a low around 68.
 Windy, with a northeast wind 22 to 24 mph, with gusts as high as 34 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.